lynnfaraday/aresmush.com/fs3/fs3-3/tweaking-fs3.md

 ---
-title: FS3.3 - Tweaking FS3
+title: FS3.3 - Customizing FS3
 description:
 layout: fs3
 ---

-This article gives some tips to game designers for customizing and tweaking FS3.
+This article gives some tips to game designers for customizing and Customizing FS3.

 # Attributes